Royal Flying Doctor Service

 To ensure only emergency telephone calls were being recorded, CallTech developed a custom application to talk to the Red Box software.
 This application contains a list of the emergency telephone numbers.
 If a call is made to or from a number in that list, the application tells the recorder to keep recording.
 If the number is not in the list, the application tells the recorder to discard it.

 The result was that all relevant calls to doctors on the team were now automatically identified, recorded and logged onto an easily accessible and secure permanent archive system.

 Initially this was recording old style physical telephone lines coming into the RFDS building.
-In keeping up with modern technology, RFDS has since moved to SIP trunk lines.
-The Red Box recorder was easily reconfigured to capture these external SIP calls.
+In keeping up with modern technology, RFDS has since moved to VoIP/SIP (Voice over IP) trunk lines.
+The Red Box recorder was easily reconfigured to capture these external VoIP calls.
 The recorder continues to capture all required external calls and the additional custom software is no longer needed.
 This makes the Red Box solution simpler and more reliable than ever.

 Just another reason why you can count on CallTech.